 Must Attend Festivals

 Summer is synonymous with festival season.
 Sunny days are perfect for outdoor events spent with friends.
 There’s no better way to do that then a campout at one of the largest country parties on Earth.
 Every year, thousands of people come together to camp out under the stars for three days of Country Jam, a music festival held right outside Grand Junction.
-Along with those thousands of fans, some of the biggest names in Country Music descend on the Grand Valley.
+Along with those thousands of fans, some of the biggest names in Country Music descend on Grand Junction.
 Summer 2019 brings together country legends like Little Big Town, Alabama, Sam Hunt, Luke Bryan, and many more.